“No one has greater love than this,

 U Online Ministries Home Page | Daily Reflections

 Our Easter season readings from Acts of the Apostles continue this week.
 We read of Paul converting a wealthy cloth trader, Lydia; of the dramatic conversion and baptism of the jailer and his family; Paul's bold speech to the crowd at the Areopagus and his fearless preaching in Corinth, despite the growing threat from the Jews.
-We also see how followers of Paul begin to convert others.
+We also see how followers of Paul catch the fire of his faith and now begin to convert others.

 In John's Gospel, we realize we are approaching Pentecost in a few weeks as Jesus begins to speak of his leaving the earth and of the coming of the “Advocate” - the Spirit of Truth.
 The image of the Trinity is clear: “when the Advocate comes whom I will send you from the Father....”
 To his disciples, the idea of his leaving fills their hearts with grief but Jesus reassures them, “it is better for you that I go” so that the Spirit can come to them.
 The Spirit “will guide you to all truth.”
 Jesus promises, “Amen, amen, I say to you, you will weep and mourn, while the world rejoices; you will grieve, but your grief will become joy.”
 “This is my commandment: love one another as I love you.”
 “Whatever you ask the Father in my name he will give you.”

-Whether the Solemnity of the Ascension of the Lord is celebrated on Thursday or on Sunday, it is a stirring story from The Acts of the Apostles of Jesus leaving his disciples and promising them the support of the Holy Spirit.
-Matthew's Gospel tells of how they gathered at the mountain and Jesus said, “Go, therefore, and make disciples of all nations, baptizing them ... teaching them to observe all that I have commanded you.
-And behold, I am with you always, until the end of the age.”
+Whether the Solemnity of the Ascension of the Lord is celebrated this Thursday or on Sunday, it is a stirring story from Acts of the Apostles of Jesus leaving his disciples and promising them the support of the Holy Spirit.
+The Gospel of Luke tells of Jesus as he led his disciples out “as far as Bethany, raised his hands, and blessed them.
+As he blessed them he parted from them and was taken up to heaven.”

 Daily Prayer This Week